 Seven thousand came to southern Manitoba where the Canadian government through its Dominion Lands Act — designed to develop the western provinces in particular — was also promising free land.
 And to the Mennonites it also offered political, religious, and educational autonomy in one of the least developed parts of the country.

-traditional and orthodox — this acculturation and state "interference" was a disturbing turn of events.
+In Manitoba and later Saskatchewan, the Mennonites diligently applied their traditional agricultural ways and faith-based social structure and thrived once again.
+But the secular world would again intervene when the Manitoba Municipal Act of 1880 established secular local governments.
+And the Manitoba Schools Act in 1890 would require English as the sole language of instruction in schools as well as a secular curriculum.
+Furthermore, following the First World War, the Mennonites were facing the threat of conscription.
+Pressure was also being felt from other "progressive" Mennonites who were increasingly integrating into the majority Canadian culture.
+For Old Colony Mennonites — the most traditional and orthodox — this acculturation and state "interference" was a disturbing turn of events.
 Their subsequent legal battles with the government cost them large sums of money, and in some cases Mennonites were imprisoned for refusing to send their children to public schools.
 And so, rejecting any compromise and with a firm conviction that the State has no place in matters of conscience, Old Colony Mennonites from Manitoba and Saskatchewan began to seek another promised land.

 The Road to Mexico